binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 Do what ever you can to help establish clean lines of separation of concerns in terms of both domain and technology, and keep everything as simple as possible.
 Then it will be harder for defects and malicious code to hide.

 Your staple practises when it comes to defending against potentially dangerous input should be validation and filtering.
-There will be cases though when the business requires that input must be accepted is dangerous yet still valid.
-At this point, this is when you will need to implement sanitisation and a lot more research and thought will be involved and you need to perform sanitisation.
+There will be cases though when the business requires that input must be accepted, is dangerous yet still valid.
+At this point, this is when you will need to implement sanitisation.
+There is a lot more research and thought involved when you need to perform sanitisation.
 Therefore, the first cause of action should be to confirm that the specific dangerous yet valid input is in-fact essential.

 **Recommendations:**